DanielZFLiu/loyalty-program/README.md

 node index.js 3000
 ```

-Optionally, run `npx prisma studio` in another terminal after setting up to see the database with a more user friendly ui.
+Optionally, run `npx prisma studio` after setting up to see the database with a more user friendly ui.

 # Frontend
 Open another terminal. cd to the frontend folder, then run the following commands: